chao-ji/ddpm_tf2/README.md

 You can get pretty decent results with default parameters (`eta` being 0 and `ddim_steps` being 50).
 Or you can try larger `eta` values up to 1.0, and `ddim_steps` up to 1000 (This is when DDIM fall backs to DDPM).

+Set `--interpolate` to `True` to generate images using latents that are evenly interpolated between two independent latent noises

 ### Training
 Run